 As an Associate instructor you are both a student and a teacher and it is important for you to know where to go for the different issues in your life.
 After your first year in the department, whether or not you teach is a decision made by your research advisor.
-After being informed that you will teach, your teaching assignment is determined by the Graduate Office.
-If you have a problem with the assignment you have been given you should contact the Graduate Office.
-As a teacher, your appointment as an Associate Instructor comes under the umbrella of the Undergraduate Office.
-The Undergraduate Office or UGO is located in C021 of the chemistry building.
-Located in the undergraduate office are the offices of the Director of Undergraduate Studies, Director of Undergraduate Laboratories, the Scheduling Officer, the Undergraduate Chemistry Advisor, the Freshman Laboratory Coordinator, and the Undergraduate Office Administrative Assistant.
-The faculty and staff currently holding these positions are listed below.
+The Graduate Coordinator will determine your Associate Instructor assignment.
+If you find a problem with the assignment, you should contact the Graduate Coordinator.
+Your appointment as an Associate Instructor comes under the umbrella of the Academic Office.
+The Academic Office (AO) is located in CO21 of the chemistry building.